man i love crayon. 2002

 Reaching for the sky of blue

-Orange streaks of sand
+Orange streaks

 Darting lizards scale the rocks